omar212/MenaVoiceChatGPT/README.md

 To use the chatbot, simply visit the web page and click on the microphone button to start speaking with the AI chatbot.
 The chatbot will respond in real-time using voice output and the conversation will be displayed on the screen.

+Sure, here's an updated version of Step 2 of the installation instructions that includes the additional step of opening two terminals:

 ## Installation

-Sure, here are the steps to get your OpenAI API key, OpenAI org key, and Eleven Labs API key:

-## Installation

 1. Clone the repository to your local machine.

-2. Install the dependencies using `npm install`.
+2. Install the dependencies using `npm install` for the frontend.

 3. Get your OpenAI API key and OpenAI org key:
    - Go to the [OpenAI website](https://openai.com/) and create an account if you haven't already.